NDT Broadgate was our revolutionary civic space initiative, designed to supercharge the recovery of freelance artists post-pandemic.

 The revolutionary space was completely FREE for freelance and independent artists to use throughout the year.
 Featuring more than 16 rehearsal spaces, 10 meeting rooms, project spaces, writers' offices and recording studios, multiple communal areas and a large designers’ studio with make-spaces, this ambitious project was the first of its kind in the world.

-On these pages you can explore the context and legacy of NDT Broadgate, including its unique lottery application process, the final report, and the blueprint and vision that made the project a reality.
+Here you can explore the context and legacy of NDT Broadgate, including an independent Economic Impact Assessment showing a value of £40m unlocked across the creative economy, and our own report on an extraordinary year Notes From an Impossible Space.
 It is our hope that this archive will inspire the next wave of radical reimagining for the future of artist development around the world.

 'A generous and essential project' Stephen Fry